mieweb/docs/content/rapid-deployment/review-sessions/review-session-encounter-workflow.md

 Additionally, if any encounter type is used fairly regularly, {{% system-name %}} allows for easy access from the Quick Links portlet.
 To enable this feature, always remember to flag the Quick Add option when configuring the encounter types being used most frequently.

 One last thing to consider when configuring encounter types is the business need for charge capture.
 Are chargeable services currently being tracked?
 To consider how {{% system-name %}} can streamline cost tracking and fee schedules, simply navigate to the [Fee Schedule tab](https://system/?f=admin&s=fee_schedule&tabmodule=admin&tabselect=Fee+Schedule) of the Control Panel and begin [editing the Default Profile](https://system/?f=admin&s=fee_schedule&profile_id=0).
-Here, users with the necessary permissions may review the default CPT codes and their associated costs, adding, editing, or removing any/all entries, as needed.
+Here, users with the necessary permissions may review the default Billing codes and their associated costs, adding, editing, or removing any/all entries, as needed.

 ### Appointment Type Default Encounter Type